-I recently did a consult for an auto repair shop in the Phoenix Valley.
-He needed to boost the business to his local, brick-and-mortar shop.
-He had some social media set-up, but had no idea what to do.
+I once did a consult for an auto repair shop in the Phoenix Valley.
+He had poor SEO and needed to boost the business to his local, brick-and-mortar shop.
+He had some social media profiles setup, but had no idea what to do.

 I was curious about the one that came up first in the Organic search results (non-paid).
 I clicked on his link and here’s what they had in common: